What Separates Severe Depression From Regular Depression?

 Severe depression is a debilitating mental disorder that deeply affects a person's life.
 It causes a person to lose interest in the things that they normally love to do and they carry a heavy sadness around with them all the time.
 They may withdraw from the people that they love and feel like there is nothing that they can do to rid themselves of their feelings of irritation, worthlessness and guilt.

 Many of us will become depressed at some point in our lives.
-According to the World Health Organization, more than 300 million people worldwide suffer from depression.
+According to the World Health Organization (WHO), more than 300 million people worldwide suffer from depression.
 WHO states that people of all ages can be affected by depression, although more women than men are diagnosed.
 At worst, depression can lead to suicide.
-That is why it is so important for people know that there are effective treatments available for this common mental illness.
+That is why it is so important for people to understand that there are effective treatments available for this common mental illness.

 What is Severe Depression?

-According to the DSM V, severe depression or Major Depressive Disorder involves symptoms that persist for two consecutive weeks.
+According to the Diagnostic and Statistical Manual for Mental Disorders, 5th edition or DSM V, severe depression or Major Depressive Disorder involves symptoms that persist for at least two consecutive weeks.
 The main symptoms include irritability and/or depressed mood, which exist alongside several other symptoms like reduced interest in normal activities and sleep disturbances.

-The symptoms of severe depression cause impairment in important areas like work and social life, from a lack of pleasure in daily tasks to complete withdrawal.
+The symptoms of severe depression cause impairment in important areas like work and social life, from a lack of pleasure in daily tasks to complete withdrawal from others.
 For a person to be diagnosed with severe depression, their symptoms cannot be related to substance abuse, another medical condition, or be better explained by another psychological disorder.

 Symptoms of Severe Depression